The 10 most visited cities in Spain in 2024

-According to the latest data from the National Institute of Statistics (INE) up to September 2024, Spain has registered a notable increase in the number of tourists, reaching record figures in the tourism sector.
-In October, the country welcomed 9 million international visitors, representing a growth of 9.5% compared to the same month last year.
-From January to October, the total number of tourists amounted to 82.8 million, 10.8% more than in 2023.
+According to the latest data from the National Statistics Institute (INE) up to September 2024, Spain has seen a significant increase in the number of tourists, reaching record figures in the tourism sector.
+In October, the country welcomed 9 million international visitors, representing a 9.5% increase compared with the same month last year.
+From January to October, the total number of tourists rose to 82.8 million, up 10.8% from 2023.

 1. Madrid

-The Spanish capital ranks as the most visited tourist destination in the country, with 9,900,897 tourists in 2024.
-Its cultural and leisure offer, which includes iconic museums such as the Prado and the Reina Sofía, as well as vibrant neighbourhoods such as Malasaña and Chueca, make it a must-see.
+The Spanish capital ranks as the country’s most visited tourist destination, with 9,900,897 tourists in 2024.
+Its cultural and leisure offerings—featuring iconic museums such as the Prado and the Reina Sofía, alongside lively neighbourhoods like Malasaña and Chueca—make it an essential place to visit.

 2. Barcelona

-With 8,239,481 visitors, Barcelona stands out for its modernist architecture, led by the works of Gaudí, such as the Sagrada Familia and Park Güell.
-Added to this are its beaches, its rich gastronomy and a lively nightlife.
+With 8,239,481 visitors, Barcelona stands out for its Modernist architecture, led by Gaudí’s masterpieces, such as the Sagrada Família and Park Güell.
+Add to that its beaches, its rich gastronomy, and a vibrant nightlife.

 3. Seville

-The Andalusian capital received 3,023,117 tourists, attracted by its impressive heritage, such as the Cathedral with the Giralda, the Real Alcázar and its traditional cultural events such as the April Fair.
+The Andalusian capital welcomed 3,023,117 tourists, drawn by its impressive heritage, such as the Cathedral with the Giralda, the Real Alcázar, and traditional cultural events like the Feria de Abril.

 4. Palma de Mallorca

 Palma, the jewel of the Balearic Islands, attracted 2,475,250 visitors.
-Its beaches, the majestic Cathedral of La Seu and its charming old town consolidate it as a preferred destination for Europeans.
+Its beaches, the grand Cathedral of La Seu, and its charming old town have firmly established it as a favourite destination for Europeans.

 5. Benidorm

-With 2,232,710 tourists, this iconic destination on the Costa Blanca continues to be a benchmark for its skyscrapers, fine sandy beaches and a lively nightlife offer.
+With 2,232,710 tourists, this iconic Costa Blanca destination remains a benchmark thanks to its skyscrapers, fine-sand beaches, and a lively nightlife scene.

 6. Valencia

-The city of Turia received 2,068,861 visitors thanks to its innovative City of Arts and Sciences, its historic centre and unique events such as Las Fallas.
+The city of Turia welcomed 2,068,861 visitors, thanks to its innovative City of Arts and Sciences, its historic centre, and unique events such as Las Fallas.

 7. San Bartolomé de Tirajana

-Located in Gran Canaria, this town welcomed 1,761,332 tourists.
-It stands out for the dunes of Maspalomas, a privileged climate throughout the year and a well-developed tourist offer.
+Located in Gran Canaria, this municipality welcomed 1,761,332 tourists.
+It stands out for the dunes of Maspalomas, a privileged climate throughout the year, and a well-developed tourism offering.

 8. Granada

-With 1,738,660 visitors, Granada fascinates with the Alhambra, a UNESCO World Heritage Site, and the picturesque Albaicín neighborhood.
+With 1,738,660 visitors, Granada captivates with the Alhambra, designated a UNESCO World Heritage Site, and the picturesque Albaicín neighbourhood.
 Its university atmosphere adds a youthful touch to the city.

 9. Calvià

-This town in Mallorca received 1,709,483 tourists, thanks to its luxury offer, paradisiacal beaches and the nightlife of places such as Magaluf.
+This Majorcan town welcomed 1,709,483 tourists, thanks to its luxury offerings, paradise beaches, and nightlife in places like Magaluf.

 10. Adeje

-Located in Tenerife, Adeje registered 1,555,813 visitors, standing out for its high-end resorts, water parks such as Siam Park and its proximity to the Teide National Park.
+Located in Tenerife, Adeje recorded 1,555,813 visitors, standing out for its high-end resorts, water parks such as Siam Park, and its close proximity to Teide National Park.

-Although Malaga is not in the top ten, it is important to mention its remarkable tourist growth.
-As of October 2024, the city recorded almost 3 million hotel overnight stays, an increase of 4.68% compared to the previous year.
+Although Málaga is not among the top ten, it’s important to highlight its notable tourism growth.
+Up to October 2024, the city recorded nearly 3 million hotel overnight stays, a 4.68% increase compared with the previous year.

-These figures reflect the diversity and attractiveness of Spanish cities, which continue to attract tourists from all over the world thanks to their cultural, historical and natural richness.
-Spain continues to consolidate itself as one of the most important tourist destinations worldwide.
+These figures reflect the diversity and appeal of Spain’s cities, which continue to attract tourists from around the world thanks to their cultural, historical, and natural richness.
+Spain continues to strengthen its position as one of the world’s most important tourist destinations.